Robert Lowe (singer): Biography

 The same year, 2007, he recorded and released an album with a side project called Concept of God, including fellow former Solitude Aeturnus members.
 The album was titled Visions and was released by Massacre Records.

 He played bass in two shows with rock band Muthalode.

-A press release dated May 1, 2012 announced Lowe's recruitment for session vocals on the Wagnerian Opera Metal project Lyraka's upcoming album.
+A press release dated May 2012 announced Lowe's recruitment for session vocals on the Wagnerian Opera Metal project Lyraka's upcoming album.

-On September 17, 2017, he joined the American heavy metal/doom metal band "Tyrant".
+In September 2017, he joined the American heavy metal/doom metal band Tyrant.

-On April 1, 2019, Grief Collector from Minnesota released their debut album From Dissension to Avowal with Lowe on vocals.

-On February 14, 2022, the band announced that they had "parted ways" with Lowe.
+In April 2019, Grief Collector from Minnesota released their debut album From Dissension to Avowal with Lowe on vocals.
+In February 2022, the band announced that they had "parted ways" with Lowe.